newmanne/SATFC/simulator/README.md

 This project contains the reverse auction simulator used in `Incentive Auction Design Alternatives: A Simulation Study`.

 Before attempting to run the simulator, make sure that you can run SATFC.
-Follow the instructions in the manual.
+Follow the instructions in the [SATFC-manual](satfc/src/dist/SATFC-manual.pdf).

 # Env variables
 This assumes you have compiled the libraries successfully and have not moved them.